 Facts on the New York Solar Industry

-- In 2013, $343 million was invested in New York to install solar for home, business and utility use.
-This represents a 12% increase over the previous year, and is expected to grow again this year.
+- In 2014, $451 million was invested on solar installations in New York.
+This represents a 33% increase over the previous year, and is expected to grow again this year.

-- Average installed residential and commercial photovoltaic system prices in New York have fallen by 14% in the last year.
-National prices have also dropped steadily — by 8% from last year and 34% from 2010.
+- Installed solar photovoltaic system prices in the U.S. have dropped steadily -- by 8% from last year and 49% from 2010.